-Iowa Suicide Prevention Planning Group is a group working to coordinate and enhance suicide prevention initiatives while working on the Iowa Suicide Prevention Plan 2015-2018.
+Iowa Suicide Prevention Planning Group is a group working to coordinate and enhance suicide prevention initiatives while working on the local-prevention-plan-2015-2018.

-• Number of Iowans age 19 & under who have died from suicide (per 100,000 youth ages 10-19).
+• Number of lowans age 19 & under who have died from suicide (per 100,000 youth ages 10-19).